Siebel CRM Licensing

 Key modules include:

-• Siebel Sales: Sales force automation for managing accounts, contacts, opportunities, and quotes and forecasting.
+• Siebel Sales: Sales force automation for managing accounts, contacts, opportunities, quotes, and forecasting.

-• Siebel Service ( Customer service and contact center management for handling support cases, helpdesk tickets, and customer inquiries.
+• Siebel Service (Customer Service and Contact Center Management) handles support cases, helpdesk tickets, and customer inquiries.

 • Siebel Marketing: Campaign management and marketing resource management to plan and track marketing initiatives.